deepfabric/elasticell/docs/architecture/concept.md

 Store is a service that runs on a single disk.
 A store manage many cells, and provide data storage for cells, and dispatch messages to cells.

 ### Cell
-A cell manage some data in range of [start, end), every cell has some replication on different stores, we called these replications Peer.
+A cell manage data in range of [start, end), every cell has some replication on different stores, we called these replications Peer.
 All cell replications with has same id makes up a raft group.
 Cell's peer maybe scheduled by PD move to another store, or removed from the store.

 A cell has three meta data: